-StickyKeys Provides locking or latching of modifier keys (for example, Shift, Control) so that they can be used without simultaneously pressing the keys being modified.
-StickyKeys allow single-finger operation of multiple key combinations.
+StickyKeys Provides locking or latching of modifier keys (for example, Shift, multiple key combinations.

-RepeatKeys Delays the onset of key repeat, allowing users
+Control) so that they can be used without simultaneously pressing the keys being modified.
+StickyKeys allow single-finger operation of coordination time to release keys before multiple characters are sent.

-with limited coordination time to release keys
+RepeatKeys Delays the onset of key repeat, allowing users with limited acceptance.
+This allows users with limited coordination to accidentally press keys without sending keypress events.